 Every year, many retirement surveys show Canadians say they find it hard to save money.
-But there’s an easier way by setting up an automatic savings plan.
+But it’s easier if you set up an automatic savings plan.
 Saving money automatically forces you to live on a smaller amount and can help you reach your financial goals.

 How it works